petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

    ![The categories of all available vocabularies are aggregated.](./category-facet/images/08.png)

    Some of the widgets on the page are Commerce-specific widgets (e.g. the Specification Facet) but the Category Facet is the standard search widget.

-1. Change the Category Facet widget to create its aggregations using the `assetVocabularyCategoryIds` field.
-Go to System Settings &rarr; Search.
-In the Category Facet Field entry, Select `assetVocabularyCategoryIds` in the Category Facet Field selector and update the configuration.

 1. On the Foo site's home page add a Category Facet widget configured to show only the Foo vocabulary's categories.